ashutoshkr45/Fake-News-Detection-LSTM-NLP/README.md

 3. **Model Deployment** (`app.py` for Flask app)

 ## MOTIVATION
-With the rise of misinformation, especially in the political domain, there is a need for automated systems to help identify fake news.
-This project contributes to this effort by developing a robust model capable of detecting unreliable news articles.
+With the proliferation of misinformation, especially during critical events like elections, there is an urgent need for automated systems to help identify and curb the spread of fake news.
+Fake news can have severe implications on public opinion and democracy.
+This project aims to address this issue by developing a robust model capable of detecting unreliable news articles.
+By leveraging Deep Learning techniques, the goal is to provide an efficient and accurate solution to assist in maintaining the integrity of information in the digital age.

 ## TECHNICAL ASPECTS
 ### Data Visualization and Exploration